trofimich/TwinCAT.OpenFramework/README.md

 ## 💡 What does the framework offer today?

 - ✅ Core logic is based on an **exception-handling mechanism**.
-Many type of exceptions supported: Standard, NotSupported, NotImplemented, ArgumentNull, ArgumentoutofRange, ArgumentValueNotSupported, Aggregate, etc...
+Many type of exceptions supported: Standard, NotSupported, NotImplemented, ArgumentNull, ArgumentOutOfRange, ArgumentValueNotSupported, Aggregate, etc...
-- ✅ Support for **dynamic collections**: ByteList, List, Dictionary, UniqueSet
+- ✅ Support for **dynamic collections** with automatic memory management: ListOfBytes, List, Dictionary, UniqueSet
-- ✅ Utilities for working with **long strings**: StringHelper/WideStringHelper, StringBuilder/WideStringBuilder
+- ✅ Utilities for working with **long strings**: StringHelper/WideStringHelper, StringBuilder/WideStringBuilder.
+Strings with more then 255 characters are also supported.
 - ✅ An **automation engine**: AutomationRunner manages 1..* AutomationUnits.
 Each Automationunit manages 0..* hierarchical devices
 - 🔧 Many other components — either already ported or pending adaptation